iwickdev/iwickdev/README.md

 If you would like to contribute to one of my projects or suggest an idea feel free to message me with your ideas or submit a pull request and I will take a look.

 ### 📃 Current Projects
-- `Pexe`: A executable format for Python to package a list of dependencies and your code, pexe will take care of the rest
+- `Pexe`: A format to pack a requirements list and your python code into a zip file that then can be executed by the Pexe framework to make it easy to package python programs to be run anywhere